ak2022dev/CV/README.md

 ## Amir Khan

-I am re-training to become a software developer, returning to my degree and research specialism after extensive experience in education and a career spanning a number of fields, including law.
+I am re-training to become a software developer, returning to my degree and research specialism after extensive experience in education and a career spanning a number of fields, including IT and law.

 ## Education